 The number of movements tends to increase until 32 weeks and then stay about the same.
 As you near your due date, movements may change.
 Even during labour, you should feel your baby moving.

-If you notice that your baby is moving less than usual, you cannot feel their movements anymore, or their usual pattern of movement changes, call immediately.
+If you notice that your baby is moving less than usual, you cannot feel their movements anymore, or their usual pattern of movement changes, call our Maternity Helpline on 01689 863 572 immediately.
 Do not wait

 More information about fetal movements